Shelton1013/Chain_of_Attack/clip_prefix_model/ClipCap.md

-Our training code already includes the implementation of CLIPCap.
-You only need to download the pre-trained weight files and place them in this directory.
+The project includes the implementation of [ClipCap](https://github.com/rmokady/CLIP_prefix_caption).
+You only need to download the pre-trained [weights](https://drive.google.com/file/d/14pXWwB4Zm82rsDdvbGguLfx9F8aM7ovT/view?usp=sharing) and place them in this directory.

-[Clipcap](https://github.com/rmokady/CLIP_prefix_caption)(You may access the pre-trained model weights and refer to the inference code available at this repository for further implementation details.)